davejachimiak/davejachimiak.github.io/_posts/2015-05-19-a-functional-implementation-of-an-abstract-design-server.markdown

 and output as special cases.
 In other words, we must explicitly declare when we're dealing with input, output, and state in our program.
-This has an added benefit of making our program more usable; at a glance, we know the unpure parts of our program.
+This has an added benefit of making our program more usable; at a glance, we know the parts of our program that make it unpure.

 ## The file watcher